ncphillips/makersasylum.com/sdg-school.md

   title: Program details
 - template: body-copy
   content: |-
-    The SDG School program consists of two modules which will be conducted within a time span of 4 weeks.
+    The **SDG School program** consists of two modules which will be conducted within a time span of 4 weeks.
 The components of each module are as follows:

-    **Module 1: STEAM** (Duration 1st July - 13th July)
+    **Module 1: STEAM** (1st July - 13th July)

     * Introduction to UNSDG's
     * Ideation
     * Prototyping
     * Demo

-    **Module 2: IMPACT** (Duration 14th July - 27th July)
+    **Module 2: IMPACT** (14th July - 27th July)

-    * Social /scientific entrepreneurship
+    * Social / Scientific entrepreneurship
     * Project maturation
     * Advanced Prototyping
+    * Prototype presentation
     * Program Summit

     Download the S.T.E.A.M School 2018 Report below